Roller boundaries for median spaces and algebras: Compactifying median spaces and algebras.

 \begin{proof} By Lemma~\ref{connected vs atoms} and Proposition~\ref{cc's complete}, it suffices to prove that no halfspace of $Z$ is an atom.
 Suppose for the sake of contradiction that there exists $\mf{k}\in\mscr{H}(Z)$ with $d(\mf{k},\mf{k}^*)>0$; let $(\xi,\eta)$ be a pair of gates for $(\mf{k},\mf{k}^*)$, as provided by Lemma~\ref{gates for pairs of convex sets 1}.
 Since $Z$ is convex in $\overline X$, the interval between $\xi$ and $\eta$ in $\overline X$ consists of the sole points $\xi$ and $\eta$.
 Let $\pi\colon\overline X\ra I(\xi,\eta)=\{\xi,\eta\}$ be the corresponding gate-projection; since $\pi$ is $1$-Lipschitz and $X$ is connected, we must have either $\pi(X)=\{\xi\}$ or $\pi(X)=\{\eta\}$.
 However, since $\xi\neq\eta$, there exists $\mf{h}\in\mscr{H}$ such that $\wt{\mf{h}}\in\mscr{H}(\xi|\eta)$; hence $\pi(\mf{h}^*)=\{\xi\}$ and $\pi(\mf{h})=\{\eta\}$, a contradiction. \end{proof}

 Observe that, if $Z$ is a component of the Roller boundary and $\mf{h}\in\mscr{H}$ is such that $\wt{\mf{h}}\cap Z$ and $\wt{\mf{h}}^*\cap Z$ are both nonempty, then they are halfspaces for the median-space structure of $Z$.
-The walls obtained this way are enough to separate points in $Z$.
-However, since in general $Z$ is not gate-convex in $\overline X$, it is not obvious (and indeed not true) that all walls of the median space $Z$ arise this way.
-Still, almost every wall of $Z$ arises this way, see Proposition~\ref{pi_Z 2} below.
+The corresponding walls of $Z$ are enough to separate points in $Z$.
+However, not all walls of the median space $Z$ arise this way, essentially due to the fact that not every wall of the median algebra $\overline X$ arises from a wall of $X$.
+Still, \emph{almost every} wall of $Z$ comes from the above construction; see Proposition~\ref{pi_Z 2} below.

 \begin{lem} Let $Z$ be a component of the Roller boundary.
 The sets $\s_Z:=\{\mf{h}\in\mscr{H}\mid Z\cu\wt{\mf{h}}\}$ and $\mscr{H}_Z:=\mscr{H}\setminus(\s_Z\sqcup\s_Z^*)$ are morally measurable. \end{lem} \begin{proof} By part~1 of Lemma~\ref{gates vs inclusions}, we have $\s_Z\cap\mscr{H}(I)=\s_{\pi_I(Z)}\cap\mscr{H}(I)$ for every interval $I\cu X$ and $\pi_I(Z)$ is convex.
 The statement now follows from Lemma~\ref{adjacency}. \end{proof}